silverbulletmd/silverbullet/docs/Feature/Revisions.md

 # Browsing history
 If revisions is enabled, there will be two additional views:

-* ${widgets.commandButton("Revision: Page History")} lists the current page's revisions.
+* ${widgets.commandButton("Revision: Page History")} lists the current page's revisions, newest first.
 Selecting one opens a preview showing the change as a colour-coded diff, switch to **Content** to read the whole page as it was at that point. **Restore** puts that version back into the editor as a single undo step.
 * ${widgets.commandButton("Revision: Space History")} lists commits across the whole space.
-Selecting a commit opens it up to show the pages it touched; selecting one of those previews it the same way.

 Whatever has changed since the last commit heads both views as an **Uncommitted changes** entry — in the space-wide log it opens up to list every file involved.
 Selecting it shows the change; there is nothing to restore, since it is what is already on disk.